top of page

 • Curriculum vitae

 • Three letters of recommendation from people familiar with your clinical work.
+You can send these yourself or have the letter writer email them separately.

 Post-Doctoral Applications:

-Interviews for each training year (beginning September 1st) will be held throughout February and March of that same year.
+Post doc applications are accepted on a rolling basis, however interviews are held in February and March and positions for each training year are most often filled by May.
+The training year begins September 1st.
 Prospective candidates typically receive one to two individual interviews.
 The interviews do not require advance preparation, sample reports, or a formal case presentation.

 If you have questions about the program, you can email me at: chehrzadshadman@bti.org

-Thank you again for your interest in our internship program.
+Thank you again for your interest in our internship program!

 Sincerely,

-Dr. Chehrzad Shadman, PsyD (She/Her)
+Dr. Chehrzad Shadman, PsyD

 Director of Clinical Training